FranMacedo/moveMouse/README.md

 # moveMouse

-Go app to randomly move your computer mouse every 5 minutes.
+Go app to randomly move your computer mouse every other minute.